Chita, Zabaykalsky Krai

 Chita (Чита, /ru/) is a city and the administrative center of Zabaykalsky Krai, Russia, located on the Trans-Siberian Railway route, roughly 1,100 km east of Irkutsk and roughly 2,100 km west of Khabarovsk.
-Population:
+As of the 2021 census, the population is 334,427.

 History

 Pyotr Beketov's Cossacks founded Chita in 1653.

 The name of the settlement came from the local River Chita.

 Following the Decembrist revolt of 1825, from 1827 several of the Decembrists suffered exile to Chita.

 According to George Kennan, who visited the area in the 1880s, "Among the exiles in Chita were some of the brightest, most cultivated, most sympathetic men and women that we had met in Eastern Siberia."

 When Richard Maack visited the city in 1855, he saw a wooden town, with one church, also wooden.
 He estimated Chita's population at under 1,000, but predicted that the city would soon experience fast growth, due to the upcoming annexation of the Amur valley by Russia.

 By 1885, Chita's population had reached 5,728, and by 1897 it increased to 11,500.
 In 1897 the Trans-Siberian Railway reached Chita; rail traffic from 1899 rapidly made Chita the transport hub and industrial centre of the Transbaikal.

 During the Russian Revolution of 1905, revolutionary socialists declared the Chita Republic.
 Tsarist government forces took control again in January 1906.

 The Bolsheviks took power in Chita in February 1918.
 The Imperial Japanese Army occupied Chita from September 1918 to 1920 in the course of the Siberian intervention.
 On behalf of the White movement, Ataman Grigory Semyonov's Eastern Okraina ruled from Chita for some few months in early 1920 with Japanese support.
 From October 1920 to November 1922 the city served as the capital of the Far Eastern Republic, which became part of the RSFSR in November 1922.

 In 1945, the Soviet authorities held Puyi, who had reigned (1908–1912, 1917) as the last Emperor of China, and some of his associates as prisoners in the city, in a former sanatorium for officers.